Ianszzkieyyy/Odin_RPSGame/README.md

 # UI Update

 01/20/22 - Started working on creating UI for my Rock Paper Scissor Game.
 Just got done completing the HTML and CSS code, will add the functionality very soon.

+01/21/22 - TO DO: Fix bug of being able to click choice button after playing causing new elements to add and override;